// echo $row["ID"] ?>

-He has received major fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Lilly Foundation, and the Center for Advanced Study in the Visual Arts at the National Gallery.
-His status as a scholar has not been achieved at the expense of his teaching.
-Bondanella is committed to mentoring students closely.
-Besides regularly teaching undergraduate students at all levels (topic courses, language, literature, film), he has written three books with IU graduate students to help start them on a scholarly career.
-A tribute to Bondanella's leadership is his appointment as chairperson of the IU Department of West European Studies and director of the West European Studies National Resource Center from 1992-2001.
-He has also served as the Bloomington co-chair of the Alliance.
+He received major fellowships from the National Endowment for the Humanities, the American Council of Learned Societies, the Lilly Foundation, and the Center for Advanced Study in the Visual Arts at the National Gallery.
+His status as a scholar had not been achieved at the expense of his teaching.
+Bondanella was committed to mentoring students closely.
+Besides regularly teaching undergraduate students at all levels (topic courses, language, literature, film), he wrote three books with IU graduate students to help start them on a scholarly career.
+A tribute to Bondanella's leadership was his appointment as chairperson of the IU Department of West European Studies and director of the West European Studies National Resource Center from 1992-2001.
+He also served as the Bloomington co-chair of the Alliance.

 After retirement in 2007, Bondanella was awarded a Mellon Emeritus Fellowship in 2008 to work on the cinema of Federico Fellini, and in 2009, he was elected to membership in the European Academy of Arts and Sciences for his scholarly contributions to the fields of Comparative Literature, Film Studies, and Italian Studies.